 Name of Student:

 School: Grade: Teacher:

 Medication: Dosage:

 Date Started:

-Conditions under which the medication is to be giver າ:
+Conditions under which the m edication is to be give en:

-Any additional circumstance es under which the medic cation is to be give n:
+Any additional circumstances under which the med ication is to be gi ven:

-Length of time medication is s to be administered:
+Length of time medication is to be administered:

-the above medication a medication.
-I acknowle self-administration of n at school as ordered.
-I und edge that the school incurs erstand that it is my no liability for any ir emnify and hold the school, and its employees and
+the above medication at a medication.
+I acknowledge school as ordered.
+I und ge that the school incurs dication and agree to ind derstand that it is n s no liability for any demnify and hold tl he school, and its employees and

-EN INSTRUCTED ON SE IS AUTHORIZED TO DO
+MY CHILD HAS BEEN MEDICATION AND IS

-Signature of Parent of or Guardian Date:
+Signature of Parent or Guardian Date:

-Signature of Health (Care Provider: Date:
+Signature of Health Ca re Provider: Date:

+6/2019